Shuyi-github/CS5351-Project_Public/ProjectPlan.md

 6.4 Record notes of ideas for campaigns and ads

 6.5 Provide other staff with access to these concept notes

-6.6 Schedule the dates when ads will be run

 ## Work Breakdown Structure